laibamehnaz/SanFranciscoCrimeClassifier/README.md

 # SanFranciscoCrimeClassifier (Kaggle Competition)

-Predict the category of crimes that occurred in the city by the bay.
+This competition's dataset provides nearly 12 years of crime reports from across all of San Francisco's neighborhoods.
+Given time and location, you must predict the category of crime that occurred.